agiledev-students-spring2023/final-project-highvintage/README.md

 ## **Product Vision Statement**
 ### Our Minimum Viable Product includes following features :
-- User can post image / video with text to share one's thrifted items or outfits and categorize them by style, with an option to include store location
+- User can post image / video with text to share one's thrifted items or outfits and categorize them by style, with an option to include store location(s)
-- User can post questions or any discussion topics to exchange ideas with others
+- User can post questions or any discussion topics in a forum-style page to exchange ideas with others
 - User can like and comment on other's posts
 - User can save outfit posts and/or discussion posts to collect information
 - User can create one's profile and access other's profile, given an option to follow or unfollow.